 We are true salty souls that share a deep passion for our oceans.
 As sailors, we have made the oceans our home and have seen firsthand that plastic waste is a big threat for our beloved sea and its wonderful inhabitants.
 We are committed to tackling the global plastic pollution problem with all our hearts and energy.

 At IN MOCEAN, we view plastic as a precious material.
 Plastic was invented for durability and designed to be recycled in order to minimize the use of virgin resources.
 In remote areas with basic or non-existent waste management infrastructure and minimal employment opportunities, plastic recycling has the potential to induce positive change to help mitigate these disparities.

-We work to empower people living in remote coastal communities to build recycling workspaces that turn plastic trash into precious new products.
+We work together with people living in remote coastal communities to build recycling workspaces that turn plastic trash into precious new products.
 We develop new income streams for local workers by educating them on how to sell the recycled products to tourists and those in the hospitality industry, like hotels and souvenir shops.
 At the same time, those invested in the workspaces help rid oceans and shorelines of trash and prevent local domestic waste from polluting nature in the first place.
 A win-win for local communities and the environment.

 In detail, how does this work?